alissatroiano/MS-1/README.md

 * All of the icons in Infinity’s website and their accompanying hover effects were styled by the [developer](https://www.github.com/alissatroiano).

-* The Gitpod template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).

 ### Acknowledgements

-1. Project:
+Project:

 * This project was created as the Milestone 1 Project for [Code Institute's](https://codeinstitute.net) User Centric Front End Development portion of the Full Stack Software Development program.

-* The Gitpod template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).

 * The syntax for the overlay in the jumbotron image was inspired by [Code Institute's](https://codeinstitute.net) Bootstrap project, 'Whiskey Drop'.

-* The syntax for the jumbotron container background image was copied from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/).

-* This page was styled using Bootstrap responsive components [Bootstrap](https://getbootstrap.com/).

-* The syntax for the social media icons in the navbar was learned by reading this [codelab](https://www.tutorialrepublic.com/codelab.php?topic=bootstrap&file=elegant-navbar-with-social-media-icons) tutorial.

-* The instructions for the placement of the favicon were learned from [this video](https://www.youtube.com/watch?v=kEf1xSwX5D8).

-* The tools used to repair any markdown issues were aquired from [this article](https://github.com/DavidAnson/markdownlint/blob/v0.20.2/doc/Rules.md#md004).

-2.README:

-* The format for this README file follows the format provided by [Code Institute](https://github.com/Code-Institute-Solutions/readme-template)
+README:

 * The deployment section of this README file was inspired by [Medium](https://medium.com@francoisromain/vps-deploy-with-git-fea605f1303b).

-* The markdown language used to write this README was learned from [Github Guides](https://guides.github.com/features/mastering-markdown/).
+* The markdown language used to write this README was inspired by [Github Guides](https://guides.github.com/features/mastering-markdown/).

-* The deployment section of this README file was copied from [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b)